jjgecon/EconJM_auto_doc_gen/output_docs/carnie_melon_2/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 My research aligns closely with Carnegie Mellon University's dedication to pushing the boundaries of interdisciplinary inquiry, technological innovation, and societal impact.
 By integrating generative AI into empirical microeconomics, I embody the department’s commitment to pioneering data science methods that deepen our understanding of cultural and economic decision-making.
-For instance, my election as a recipient of the Dedman College Interdisciplinary Institute’s Fellowship demonstrates my ability to bridge social science with advanced computational tools, fostering collaboration across disciplines.
+For instance, my award of the Dedman College Interdisciplinary Institute’s Fellowship demonstrates my ability to bridge social science with advanced computational tools, fostering collaboration across disciplines.
 Furthermore, my teaching experience mentoring student athletes reflects my dedication to student development and educational excellence, resonating with the department’s mission to cultivate future leaders who apply economics to address pressing societal challenges.